RHIT-CSSE/csse332/labs/lab12/index.md

 You might want to start by selecting a fixed subset of events that you would like to audit in your system, and then add more events once you have the infrastructure in place.
+A challenging aspect of this project is to manage how logs are buffered and when they would be flushed to disk to be saved.

-## 8. Offensive Security: Return-Oriented-Programming (ROP)
+Writing to disk on every monitored even would be very slow and would become a bottleneck.
+So it would be your job to determine how to avoid constantly dumping logs to disk.
+This also introduces concurrency issues that you must struggle with.

-In this last idea, we would like to flip the roles and put on our black hats.
+## 7. Offensive Security: Return-Oriented-Programming (ROP)

 Return-Oriented-Programming (ROP) is a dangerous form of attack that chains several small pieces of benign code (called gadgets) to allow for arbitrary code execution.
 There are plenty of ROP examples that work on different popular